A new history

-- In preparation for EMU’s centennial celebration in 2017, Donald Kraybill, the nation’s best-known writer on Amish and Mennonite culture, will be the principal author of a fresh history of EMU.
+- In preparation for EMU’s centennial celebration in 2017-18, Donald Kraybill, the nation’s best-known writer on Amish and Mennonite culture, is preparing to publish a new history of EMU.

 A History of Eastern Mennonite University

 EMU is a four-year liberal arts Christian college that emphasizes core values of service, community and peacebuilding.

 Alumni serving and leading all over the world

 The Christ-centered education we offer prepares students to build community and understanding wherever they go.
 Our cross-cultural program, one of the first in the nation, focuses on immersion in another culture, walking a mile in another person’s shoes, and has been a requirement for all students for decades.

 More than 75% of faculty have lived and worked internationally, and they bring that experience to their classrooms.
 In the 1960s EMU began taking students into new cultures for transformative learning experiences.
 In 1982, cross-cultural study was formalized as a graduation requirement in the core curriculum.